edelgrace/edelgrace.me/content/blog/2016-02-29-blogilates-beginners-workout-calendar-2-0-day-13.md

 ### Video 2: Push Plank Challenger

 This video is essentially just one move.
 One.
 Excruciating.
 Move.
 I did the "beginner's" version of this move but I still had trouble.
 My arms are sore after that!
-I'm really weak&#8230; Thank goodness for this calendar!
+I'm really weak...
+Thank goodness for this calendar!

 <div class="flex-video">
 </div>

 ### Video 3: Killer Legs

-Another short video, which is interesting&#8230; Short but KILLER, as the title would suggest.
+Another short video, which is interesting...
+Short but KILLER, as the title would suggest.
 This is another video that depends on reps over a period of time.
 So much repetition today!

 <div class="flex-video">
 </div>

   * _Narrow Squat Slider:_ This move is harder than the other move, which is interesting.
 My legs were really feeling this one.
-  * _Narrow Squat Lifter:_ I don't know why it's easier to lift than to simply extend me leg to the side&#8230; Maybe I didn't lift my leg high enough although I consciously tried to lift my legs as high as possible.
+  * _Narrow Squat Lifter:_ I don't know why it's easier to lift than to simply extend me leg to the side...
+Maybe I didn't lift my leg high enough although I consciously tried to lift my legs as high as possible.
 Something to work on, probably.

 ### Thoughts

 Three short and brutal videos today.
 The last video wasn't that bad but the first two definitely got beads of sweat rolling down my neck!
 I actually prefer that, for some reason.
 I love it when I sweat from working out.
 It feels like I'm actually doing work.
 I didn't work to my fullest potential today but I was trying to keep quiet.
 The only time I can do my workouts are early morning or late at night.
 Both of those times, someone is sleeping in the house.
-What a dilemma&#8230; I need to figure that out.
+What a dilemma...
+I need to figure that out.